kyamagu/paperdoll/README.md

 This package only contains source codes.
 Download additional data files to use the parser or to run an experiment.

-Web-scraped data (Update 2018-10-28)
+Web-scraped data (Update 2019-01-31)
 ------------------------------------

-We also release the metadata we scraped from Chictopia for academic research.
+Thanks to the copyright law in Japan, we decided to release all the raw data we scraped from Chictopia for research purposes.
 [Check the data directory](data/chictopia/).

 Related work:

 Shuai Zheng, Fan Yang, M. Hadi Kiapour, Robinson Piramuthu.
 ModaNet: A Large-Scale Street Fashion Dataset with Polygon Annotations.
 ACM Multimedia, 2018. https://github.com/eBay/modanet

 Getting a pre-trained model
 ---------------------------